lyk125/home_surveillance/Readme.md

 # Notes and Features
 ---

-- By default the system processes 3 videos
 - To add your own IP camera simply add the URL of the camera into field on the camera panel on the client dashboard.
+- Cameras can be set to perform motion detection, face recognition and person tracking
 - Faces that are detected are shown in the faces detected panel on the Dashboard
+- There is currently no formal database setup and the faces are stored in the aligned-images & training-images directories
 - To add faces to the database add a folder of images with the name of the person and retrain the classifier by selecting the retrain database on the client dashboard.
+Images can also be added through the dashboard but can currently only be added one at a time.
 - The Dashboard allows you to configure your own email and and alarm trigger alerts.
 - The alarm control panel sends http post requests to a web server on a Raspberry PI to control GPIO pins.
+The RPI alarm interface code is yet to be uploaded, but will be available shortly.
 - This project is being developed for the purpose of my thesis and I hope to have a fully functional system by the end of October 2016.
+- On a 2011 mac book pro the system can process up to 6 cameras but the video streaming does lag, however frames are still able to be processed in real time.
-- Currently there are a few bugs and the code is not well commented.
+- Currently there are a few bugs and the code isn't fully commented.
+- There is plenty work to be done for this system to become a fully functional and secure opensource home surveillance system.

 # References
 ---